 “After you run the numbers and do the plan, is this a business that you feel so passionately about that you would do it for free?” said Shannon Nash, founder of Autism Job Board, an online resource that connects individuals with Autism Spectrum Disorder and other cognitive disabilities with prospective employers.

 Nash said that if you can answer that question in the affirmative, you may have found a winning business idea.
-Having a good head for business is important, Nash said, butbeing passionate about your idea means you "have the heart to make sure it's successful."
+Having a good head for business is important, Nash said, but https://www.businessnewsdaily.com means you “have the heart to make sure it’s successful.”